dascardoso/dascardoso/README.md

 - "Don't Scream" - a roblox horror game.
 - "Octaned" - a live chat system with websockets.
 - Working Spotify Clone.
-- Volunteer Developer and Security Analist at hsyst.xyz, a non-profitable organization that distributes open-source projects for the community.
 - Volunteer Developer for ONG Gabriel, a brazilian non-profitable organization for suicide prevention.
+- Developer and Security Analist at [hsyst.xyz](#https://hsyst.xyz/html/hub.html), a non-profitable organization between friends that distributes open-source projects for the community.

 ---